 In the world of coffee, there is a lot of discussions that surround the differences between fresh ground coffee and pre-ground coffee.
 Coffee beans should indeed be ground as close to the time of brewing as possible for maximum freshness.
 But most of us do not have the time to do all the steps daily.
 So the next best thing is to buy pre-ground coffee from a high-quality coffee brand that we trust and love.

 Instant coffee is usually made from dried coffee extract.
 Manufacturers turned brewed coffee into coffee powder or coffee crystals by water extraction techniques.
 It often comes in a single-serve coffee sachet, appears in home and office all over the world.
 Because of its convenience, instant coffee can account for a large part of the coffee market.

 The two main processes to make instant coffee are Spray Drying and Freeze Drying.
 Spray Drying method sprayed coffee extract into hot air steam, dries the droplets fast, and turns them into a fine powder.

 For Freeze Drying, the machine froze the coffee extract and then broke them down into granules.
 These granules will then be dried at low temperatures, under vacuum conditions, and we will have the coffee crystals.
 Manufacturers then package the pure coffee granules into a jar or add dried creamer and sugar to each coffee sachet/stick to make 3 in 1 instant coffee.

 Instant coffee is usually cheaper than regular ground coffee.
-It has a long shelf-life and convenient for a quick coffee fix any time, anywhere.
+The shelf life of instant coffee is also longer than ground coffee which make it convenient for a quick coffee fix any time, anywhere.